-Similarly, when using the Identify tool set with the Certify tool and a HAPS board in a multi-FPGA environment, the design is distributed among the FPGAs and the instrumented logic is included in one or more of the FPGAs.
+Similarly, when using the Identify tool set in a multi-FPGA environment, the design is distributed among the FPGAs and the instrumented logic is included in one or more of the FPGAs.
 In this configuration, the IICE unit or units in each FPGA are individually accessed to provide the required debugging capabilities for their associated portion of the design logic.